djalbat/reaction-with-style/README.md

 `;
 ```
+The rule for when and when not utilise the `retrieveClassName()` function in class components is as follows:
-The rule is that if the `render()` method is in the class being extended and not the class doing the extending the `render()` method must utilise the `retrieveClassName()` function, otherwise there is no need.
+if the `render()` method is in the class being extended and not the class doing the extending, so to speak, the `render()` method must utilise the `retrieveClassName()` function, otherwise there is no need.
 For example, since the `MainButton` class below contains a new `render()` method that overrides the one in the `Button` class, destructuring will do:

 ```js